 Where is TAP being implemented?

-TAP is implemented in a diverse set of urban, rural and suburban districts across the country, impacting approximately 15,000 teachers and 200,000 students.
+TAP is implemented in a diverse set of school districts across the country, and NIET's initiatives collectively are impacting over 250,000 educators and 2.5 million students.
 For more information about TAP locations, contact us at 310-570-4860 or firstname.lastname@example.org.

 How are schools selected to participate in TAP?

 NIET typically works with clusters of schools, districts or at the state level to implement TAP.
 Visit the Adopting TAP page for more information.

 What can my state or district do to join TAP or learn more about the system?

 As a first step, we recommend that you visit Resources for Prospective TAP States and Districts.
 For more logistical information on how to join, visit our section on Adopting TAP.

 Please feel free to contact us for further questions.